Are you Target Market Intelligent?

 At the beginning of this blog, I shared with you I wished I hadn’t learnt TMI the hard way.
 Target Market intelligence is an important foundation to have when you are establishing your biz.
 It is used when you create your niche, purpose statement as well as including your personal brand.

-In summary, I can not share enough that it is important your ideal audience know that you are an expert in there needs.
+In summary, I can not share enough that it is important for your target audience to know that you are an expert in there needs.
 Using your Target Market research to create your niche is focusing on the strength of our message and tailoring your message to a specific client by using their language and creating an offer that they want to buy.

 If you would like to explore this further, Download your Target Market Intelligence EBOOK (15 A4 pages).
 It includes an example callout and three pages of questions you can use in your callout and notes that you should keep in the interview.